Device Review

 • Some parents might not fully trust their kids against toggling off the VPN for Gryphon or Circle.

-• If you don’t have Gryphon or Circle at all, and are using CleanBrowsing clean DNS on the iPhone, remember that CleanBrowsing only controls explicit content.
-It doesn’t help with App Store access, screen time, time of day controls, etc. Screen Time can do these things.
+• If you don't have Gryphon or a filtered router and are using CleanBrowsing clean DNS on the iPhone, remember that CleanBrowsing only controls explicit content.
+It doesn't help with App Store access, screen time, time of day controls, etc. Screen Time can do these things.

 • Screen Time iOS parental control is just a good "double layer" in case something fails with Circle, Gryphon, or CleanBrowsing.